Q. Hasn’t scientific evidence proven that “conversion therapy,” “reparative therapy” or other “sexual-orientation change efforts” (SOCE) don’t work?

 Jones and Yarhouse conducted a longitudinal study of 61 people who participated in Exodus ministry programs for 6-7 years.
 They reported that no evidence was found to support the claim that attempts to change sexual orientation caused harm to participants” (page 42).

 Psychiatrist Robert Spitzer famously interviewed 200 people who reported successful efforts to modify their sexual attractions.
-He found “no evidence of any form of harm experienced by the participants in his study.
+Although he later recanted his study under extreme professional, political and social pressure, the fact is that he found “no evidence of any form of harm experienced by the participants in his study.
 ‘To the contrary,’ he writes, ‘they reported that it was helpful in a variety of ways beyond changing sexual orientation itself’” (page 46).